metabitj/metabitj.github.io/README.md

 # Meta BIT Jaipur website
 ### Exam Papers and study material (For all B.E. students)

+## Motivation
+This project was started by [@shubhambhattar](https://github.com/shubhambhattar) during the End semester examinations in Nov 2016.
+The motivation was to improve the way we share exam papers and study materials during the semesters.

+It is no surprise that the same materials are provided to every new batch and lots of emails are forwarded.
+For me, it was no better than spamming.
+Lots of emails from the CR (Class Representative) and WhatsApp groups filled with "Please send `<subject>` paper" during exam time.
+And the quality of images recieved of papers were very bad (most of the time).

+This website aims to remove all these inefficiencies by creating a simple solution to the above problem.
+Let's not burden CR with all the work.
+They are not just there send us all the materials.
+People should make an effort to help themselves (get what they want by just visiting the website instead of commanding the CR to forward those mails).

+## Choosing an Online Storage service to store files
+I chose Dropbox to store all the files.
+One of the main issues was to get enough bandwidth in a free-tier - there is a daily limit to the amount of bandwidth that can be used in free-tier.
+Even though the storage provided in the free-tier was less, the bandwidth limits seemed fine.
+I decided to put a backup in [MediaFire](https://mediafire.com) (for progress on this, check Projects tab above) because it does not have bandwidth limitations but it has following disadvantages:
+- Contains ads
+- Every file has to downloaded individually (which can be a pain when anyone has to download multiple files, a general use case scenario).
+No option to download a folder.
+Thus, Mediafire could work as a decent backup serivce.

+## Organising the data
+In a higher level, the data could have been classified on the basis of either **Streams** or **Semesters**.
+I chose Semesters and it worked perfectly for first year - all the subects in first year are same, makes no sense for Streams in them.
+The hierarchial structure is given below:

+- B.E.
+  - I
+    - Subject_1
+      - endsem
+      - midsem
+      - notes
+    - Subject_2
+    - .
+  - II
+    - Subject_1
+    - .
+  - III
+    - CSE
+      - Subject_1
+      - .
+    - ECE
+      - Subject_1
+      - .
+    - EEE
+  - .
+  - VIII
+    - CSE
+    - ECE
+    - EEE

+---
 > Note: The papers are of BIT Mesra mid-semester and end-semester examinations.
 Study materials are those that you receive in your e-mail from your respective C.R.

 The purpose of this website is to keep all the notes ( **only those notes that you receive from your C.R. via email**) and papers in an organized way.
 Now, you don't have to worry about getting the notes or last year papers.
 Just visit the website and download whatever you need.